-Suzette Bohne Sommers
+by Suzette Bohne’ Sommers

-“Good evening ladies; Jordan, Sam.”
+“Good evening ladies”

 It was 1978, but the young women willingly accepted the pleasant trip back to the thirties and forties with the help of the original bartender of fifty years, who, like a godfather, was there to watch over them.
 He knew to offer a cigarette or two as they lounged at his bar enthralled with tales of the iconic establishment since 1925.

-He insisted on lighting their cigarettes using his lucky gold lighter, his fist folded over the flame with the practiced suavity of Cary Grant.
+Lindy insisted on lighting their cigarettes using his lucky gold lighter, his fist folded over the flame with the practiced suavity of Cary Grant.

 Couples poured in, beautiful young women in strapless gowns and men in tuxedos lighting cigarettes leaned over the bar to order cocktails.
-And single men, old and young began flirting with Jordan who looked all lawyerly in the office, but when she changed into a cocktail dress, let down her shimmering blonde hair, and added black eyeliner, she became a stunning attraction.
+And single men, old and young began flirting with Jordan who looked all lawyerly in the office, but when she changed into a cocktail dress, let down her shimmering blonde hair, and added black eyeliner, she transformed into a stunning attraction.

 Samantha was in no mood for attention.
-That’s when Jordan suggested they their second drink to a remote table near the original jukebox that housed Billie Holiday’s earthy laments.
+Jordan suggested they move their second drink to a remote table near the original jukebox that housed Billie Holiday’s earthy laments.
 Holiday’s voice resonated with the other ghosts as the women sat reverently sipping their Winston lights in this place of secrets they could only imagine.
-Samantha trusted that the secret she would soon share with Jordan would dissolve like the vapors of Bogart’s cigar, but she was reticent about sharing, not wishing to spoil the evening.
+Samantha trusted the secret she would soon share with Jordan would dissolve like the vapors of Bogart’s cigar, but she was reticent about sharing, not wishing to spoil the evening.